World History Timeline

 It is now assumed that the universe itself burst into existence some 15 billion years ago.
 For the first few hundred thousand years matter and radiation intermingled to form a thick fog.
 Then, around 300,000 years after the 'Big Bang' temperatures fell and electrons began to bind into hydrogen and helium nuclei to form the first stable atoms.
 Soon the universe began to fill with gas clouds and these eventually formed galaxies.
 Four billion years after the Big Bang, these galaxies spawned the first stars and as these stars aged and collapsed, new generations of stars were born from newly created elements.

 After a further 10 billion years, a small star ignited on the third spiral arm of our unremarkable galaxy.
 This star gave light and heat to dust and rubble caught in its gravitational pull, and from this debris four rocks formed in gravitational eddies, each attracting other space 'leftovers' as their own gravitational pull developed.
 The star also led to the formation of larger 'gas' planets further out in its 'solar' system.
 The first of these rocks, Mercury, became a barren planet, similar to the size of the Earth's Moon.
-It was first photographed in detail in March 1974 by the Mariner 10 spacecraft and, although having craters mountains and ridges, its massive temperature fluctuations, (which can be as high as 425 degrees celcius on the equator at noon, and plummeting to -180 degrees just before sunrise) make for the existence of life there 'as we know it' being more than improbable.
+It was first photographed in detail in March 1974 by the Mariner 10 spacecraft and, although having craters mountains and ridges, its massive temperature fluctuations, (which can be as high as 425 degrees Celsius on the equator at noon, and plummeting to -180 degrees just before sunrise) make for the existence of life there 'as we know it' being more than improbable.

 The Planet Venus